 Your local Information, Advice and Support (IAS) Service can give you advice about SEND.

 - SEN support - support given in school, eg speech therapy

-If you or your child got support before September 2014 this will continue until your local council changes to SEN support or an EHC plan.
+If you or your child got support before September 2014 this will continue until your local council changes it to an EHC plan.